-2014 Royal Enfield Continental GT – First Ride Milan motorcycle show is an experience like none other.
+2014 Royal Enfield Continental GT – First Ride The Other New Indian is an Ace Café Racer ready to take on the world.

 Photographer : John Burns and Rich Cox